OleksandrPerekuta/Upload-and-see-pictures-spring-boot/README.md

 **Description**

-This is a project that show two approaches of storing data.
+This is a project that show two approaches of storing data with using REST-API.

 1.In filesystem - db stores only paths to the file.
 2.Inside databse directly - db stores file in datatype BLOB.